Email is the marketing goldmine of the internet.

 Unlike many of today’s tools and methods of communication, email has withstood the test of time and continues to perform as admirably as when it represented the cutting edge of network technology.

 Most importantly for businesses, email marketing continues to deliver unrivaled ROI.
 The average ROI on email marketing is $40 per dollar spent!
 No other channel comes close.

-But moving past net ROI, let’s talk about the REAL reason email marketing is your key to online profits.
+But moving past net ROI, let’s talk about the REAL reason email marketing automation is your key to online profits.
 The reason your email list will always outperform your social followings, advertising, and even your SEO (although all of these channels are worth including in a good content marketing strategy).

 The secret to email’s effectiveness lies in a concept called Customer Lifetime Value.

 But before we dig into everything this concept entails, let’s start by examining why it even matters to your business.

 Customers Are Much Cheaper To Keep Than Acquire